Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/zones.md

 ## Vegetation
 Vegetation is placed for each Zone, so quantities are per zone.
 All possible vegetations are attempted to be placed for each zone, there is no limit to the total amount.

-Make sure that every custom Prefab is registered to the PrefabManager!

 ### Modifying existing vegetation
 Modify existing Vegetation configuration to increase the group size:
 ```cs